clusterlink-net/clusterlink/website/content/en/docs/getting-started/developers.md

  can be increased to `debug` by setting environment variable `DEBUG=1`.
 You can also enable debug logging from the UI when re-running a CICD job, by selecting "enable debug logging".

-## Release Management
+## Release management

 ClusterLink releases, including container images and binaries, are built based on version tags in github.
 Applying a tag that's prefixed by `-v` will automatically trigger a new release through the github [release](https://github.com/clusterlink-net/clusterlink/blob/main/.github/workflows/release.yml) action.

-Please kindly mark all PR's to aid in auto-generation of changelog from commits, by labeling pull requests with one or more of the following labels:
+To aid in auto-generation of changelog from commits, please kindly mark all PR's with one or more of the following labels:

 - `ignore-for-release`: PR should not be included in the changelog report.
  This label should not be used together with any other label in this list.